samfisherirl/scammer_payback/README.md

 - He consistently hacks both scam victims and scammers, and manages to get both on the phone.
 - Victims do not question him during calls; they seem elated to hear from him.
 - Victims often ask leading questions that seamlessly segue to his self-promotion at the climax of the narrative.
+- I have had a few dozen customers I had to talk to about an active fraud, people are always weary and always upset.
+Theyre being scammed at the time, and they dont trust anyone.
+Especially since the *Scammer* is calling usually from "Fraud Prevention".
+It becomes confusing fast.

 ### Abstract contradictions and inflated claims of authority:
 - Alleges connections with the FBI, suggesting they are on standby during calls.